rbuas/image-room/doc/personas.md

 ## Sniper

-As a Sniper, I am equiped with a high-precision cameras and high-magnification optics.
-On field, I maintain effective visual contact with the target and I keep calm waiting for the special moment, to embrace the good instant and create an image.
+As a Sniper, I am equipped with a high-precision cameras and high-magnification optics.
+On the field, I maintain effective visual contact with the target and I keep calm waiting for the special moment, to embrace the good instant and create an image.

 *behaviors* :
 - I prepare the field equipment
 - I study field strategy
 - I choose and change the good camera/lens for each moment
-- I predict event and choose strategical positions
+- I predict events and choose strategical placements
 - I change my point of view to produce creative images

 *needs* :
-- Stay on field
+- Stay on the field
 - Recharge batteries
 - Decharge cards